Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 Goal: Deliver a stable, understandable release for early evaluators and commercial inquiries. **✅ ACHIEVED**

-## Phase 1 — January 2026 Development Cycle
+## Phase 1 — Next Development Cycle

 This phase addresses the highest-impact improvements to onboarding, reliability, and developer experience.